 The LTC Insurance plan is portable.
 If you leave employment with or retire from the State, you can take your LTC Insurance coverage with you.
-(Premiums and coverage will not change due to retiree status, but payment must be made directly to Prudential.)
+(Premiums and coverage will not change, but payment must be made directly to Prudential.)

 Are LTC premiums pre-tax deductions?